Arts, Culture and Heritage

 How does a new nation create an identity for itself?
 What was the most treasured electrical appliance among families growing up in the 1970s to 1980s?
 Find out more in the National Museum of Singapore’s virtual gallery tours to uncover facts and stories about some of the museum’s artefacts.

-Target Audience: Public and Community Care Organisations
+For: Public and Community Care Organisations

 Minimum Mobility Status: Seniors who are bedbound